edinburgh-napier/set09121/lectures/lecture11.md

 # Impulse Example

 - Normally we would calculate a force as follows: $$ F_{net} \mathrel{{+}{=}} F $$
-- For an impulse, the change is far more sudden, and we just add a value directly to the velocity. $$ p.v \mathrel{{+}{=}} I $$.
+- For an impulse, the change is far more sudden, and we just add a value directly to the velocity. $$ p.v \mathrel{{+}{=}} I $$
 - Particle uses new velocity at next update.

 ---

 # Summary

-Warning
+**Warning**

 - Physics effects look good in your game, provide nicer looking movement, and can be used for gameplay.
 However...
 - Physics calculations can be expensive.
     - They also don't always scale well also due to the object interactions.
 - Collision detection is also expensive.
 - Be smart!
-Don't have lots of physical effects on the screen at one time -- this can really hit performance!
+Don't have lots of physical effects on the screen at one time - this can really hit performance!

+---

+**Warning Pt 2**

+- Physics engines are not always the best way to make your game *fun*.
+- This is particularly true if your engine is not deterministic. <!-- .element: class="fragment" -->
+- Think about games like Sonic the Hedgehog: <!-- .element: class="fragment" -->
+ - Movement should feel good <!-- .element: class="fragment" -->
+ - Movement should be repeatable <!-- .element: class="fragment" -->
+ - Sonic isn't controlled by a physics engine <!-- .element: class="fragment" -->
+ - (But gravity is applied!) <!-- .element: class="fragment" -->

 ---